redpanda-data/connect/resources/docs/processors/README.md

 messages with boolean queries please instead use the [`jmespath`](../conditions/README.md#jmespath) condition instead.

-The part index can be negative, and if so the part will be selected from the end counting backwards starting from -1.
+Part indexes can be negative, and if so the part will be selected from the end counting backwards starting from -1.
 E.g. if part = -1 then the selected part will be the last part of the message, if part = -2 then the part before the last element with be selected, and so on.